When Use Cases Are Not the Best Choice

 UI-Intensive Applications

-Dashboards, calendars, email clients, or editors, these all are not easy to describe using use cases.
-It is because the core requirements of such applications lie one level below the user goals - in the individual system functions which are not best described by use cases.
-What is more, the intensive interaction with the user interface tempts analysts to misuse the use cases to do functional decomposition, so they usually end up having dozens of micro use cases that do not provide any value.
+Dashboards, calendars, email clients, or editors – all of these are not easy to describe using use cases.
+This is because the core requirements of such applications lie one level below the user goals – in the individual system functions which are not best described by use cases.
+What is more, intensive interaction with the user interface tempts analysts to misuse use cases to perform functional decomposition, so they usually end up with dozens of micro use cases that do not provide any value.

 Example 1: Dashboards

-It would work to define use cases such as Add Fragment to Dashboard, Move Dasboard or Refresh Dashboard, but the analysis would end up being consisted of separate functions with short, two or three-step-long scenarios.
+It would work to define use cases such as Add Fragment to Dashboard, Move Dashboard, or Refresh Dashboard, but the analysis would end up consisting of separate functions with short, two- or three-step-long scenarios.
 These functions would be called use cases, but in fact, they would be just ordinary system functions dressed up as use cases.
 Save time, avoid use cases, create a wireframe, and describe the individual features the user interface should have.
 You will be a more effective analyst.

 Example 2: Editors

-Let's have a system for managing cutting tools, which includes use cases such as "Edit tool", "Show tool" detail or "Import tools".
-According to stakeholders, there should also be functionality to manually create the tool by selecting its main parts, specifying its parameters, changing the order of the parts, and generating its 3D model.
+Let's look at a system for managing cutting tools, which includes use cases such as "Edit tool", "Show tool" detail, or "Import tools".
+According to stakeholders, there should also be functionality to manually create a tool by selecting its main parts, specifying its parameters, changing the order of the parts, and generating its 3D model.

 Example 3: Wizards

-A common element of the business applications is a wizard, which guides users through particular steps, that must be completed in order to complete the whole task:
+A common element of business applications is a wizard, which guides users through particular steps that must be completed in order to finish the entire task:

 Note: Even though the wizard is not described using use cases, we need to somehow store the user requirements.
-This is why the "Create Item" use case is included, its goal is to streamline the management of the user requirements.
+This is why the "Create Item" use case is included; its goal is to streamline the management of user requirements.

 Automats and Batch Jobs

-Another example of inappropriate use of use cases are specifications of complex computations, automatic jobs, and batch data processing.
+Another example of inappropriate use of use cases is the specification of complex computations, automatic jobs, and batch data processing.
 All of these are implemented as system functions, usually run automatically with minimal user interaction.
-Therefore, there is basically no real user-system scenario, and all scenarios look very similar: "User starts the function, system calculates the amount and sends notification".
+Therefore, there is basically no real user-system scenario, and all scenarios look very similar: "User starts the function, system calculates the amount and sends a notification".
 But at the same time, they include complex logic which is placed one level lower.
-Examples of such functions are automatic regular jobs (crons, watchdogs etc.) or systems whose primary purpose is to provide services for other systems, for example, functions for sending SMS messages or emails.
+Examples of such functions are automatic regular jobs (crons, watchdogs, etc.) or systems whose primary purpose is to provide services for other systems, for example, functions for sending SMS messages or emails.

 Process and Workflow Systems